 A not-for-profit corporation of Green Industry professionals (including teachers, nurseries, garden centers, growers, landscape architects, landscapers, tree care firms, and lawn care firms) Plant WNY was founded in the early 1940’s.
 Formally known as Western New York State Nursery and Landscape Association.

-Is a community-based organization dedicated to protecting the quality and quantity of water, while connecting people to water.
+Buffalo Niagara Water Keeper is a community-based organization dedicated to protecting the quality and quantity of water, while connecting people to water.
 They do this by cleaning up pollution from our waterways, restoring fish and wildlife habitat and enhancing public access through greenways that expand parks and open space.
 In 1989, the New York State Department of Environmental Concern (NYSDEC) completed the first Buffalo River Remedial Action Plan (RAP).
 That same year, concerned citizens formed “The Friends of the Buffalo River,” a group focused on the environmental health of the Buffalo River.